jakenzheng/detect-cluely/README.md

 # cluely detector

-Inspired by a LinkedIn post (shoutout to hackatron!), I decided to open source this project for all of y'all to learn from.
+Inspired by a LinkedIn post I saw, I decided to open source this project for all of y'all to learn from. maybe cluely patches this ;)
 ---

 **What is this?**